folio-org/stripes-experiments/stripes-connect/api.md

 Okapi resources are REST resources, but with defaults set to make connecting to Okapi convenient:

-* `url`: defaults to a globally configured address pointing to an Okapi instance.
+* `root`: defaults to a globally configured address pointing to an Okapi instance.

 * `headers`: are set appropriately for each HTTP operation to send the